Christendom: Medieval conditions

+Universities

+Gothic architecture of the Lady Chapel of Wells Cathedral in Somerset, England.

+The first universities in Europe developed from schools that had been maintained by the Church for the purpose of educating priests.
+These universities evolved from much older Christian cathedral schools and monastic schools, and it is difficult to define the exact date when they became true universities, though the lists of studia generalia for higher education in Europe held by the Vatican are a useful guide.

+From the 1100s, Western universities, the first institutions of higher education since the sixth-century, were formed into self-governing corporations chartered by popes and kings.
+Bologna, Oxford and Paris were among the earliest (c.
+1150).
+Divided into faculties which specialized in law, medicine, theology or liberal arts, each held quodlibeta (free-for-all) theological debates amongst faculty and students and awarded degrees.
+With this, both canon and civil law began to be professionalized.

 Renaissance innovations

 During the Renaissance, great advances occurred in geography, astronomy, chemistry, physics, math, manufacturing, and engineering.
 The rediscovery of ancient scientific texts was accelerated after the Fall of Constantinople, and the invention of printing which would democratize learning and allow a faster propagation of new ideas.
 Renaissance technology is the set of artifacts and customs, spanning roughly the 14th through the 16th century.
 The era is marked by such profound technical advancements like the printing press, linear perspectivity, patent law, double shell domes or Bastion fortresses.
 Draw-books of the Renaissance artist-engineers such as Taccola and Leonardo da Vinci give a deep insight into the mechanical technology then known and applied.

-Renaissance science spawned the Scientific Revolution; science and technology began a cycle of mutual advancement.
-The Scientific Renaissance was the early phase of the Scientific Revolution.
-In the two-phase model of early modern science: a Scientific Renaissance of the 15th and 16th centuries, focused on the restoration of the natural knowledge of the ancients; and a Scientific Revolution of the 17th century, when scientists shifted from recovery to innovation.
+Gutenberg's printing press made possible a dissemination of knowledge to a wider population, that would not only lead to a gradually more egalitarian society, but one more able to dominate other cultures, drawing from a vast reserve of knowledge and experience.

+Studying astronomy and geometry.
+Early fifteenth-century painting, France.

 Some scholars and historians attributes Christianity to having contributed to the rise of the Scientific Revolution.

-Professor Noah J Efron says that "Generations of historians and sociologists have discovered many ways in which Christians, Christian beliefs, and Christian institutions played crucial roles in fashioning the tenets, methods, and institutions of what in time became modern science.
+For example, Professor Noah J Efron says that "Generations of historians and sociologists have discovered many ways in which Christians, Christian beliefs, and Christian institutions played crucial roles in fashioning the tenets, methods, and institutions of what in time became modern science.
 They found that some forms of Christianity provided the motivation to study nature systematically..."
 Virtually all modern scholars and historians agree that Christianity moved many early-modern intellectuals to study nature systematically.

+The rise of Protestantism contributed to the conceptualization of human capital, development of the Protestant work ethic, the European state system, development of banking and modern capitalism in Northern Europe, and overall economic growth.
+However, urbanization and industrialisation created a plethora of new social problems.
+In Europe and North America, both Protestants and Catholics provided massive aid to the poor, supported family welfare, and offered medicine and education.